vim/vim/README_VIM9.md

 This is an experimental side of [Vim](https://github.com/vim/vim).
 It explores ways of making Vim script faster and better.

-WARNING: The Vim9 script features are in the early stages of development, anything can break!
+WARNING: The Vim9 script features are still under development, anything can break!

 # Why Vim9?